Shape Shifting Light Dark Matter Solitons: Self-Gravitating Solitons

-The Fornax (dSph) galaxy is a good test case for self-gravitating dark matter predictions, as it is nearly entirely composed of dark matter \cite{PasAct18}, and so its soliton shape should be consistent with the above predictions.
-Experimental estimates of $r_c \approx 0.93$ (kpc), $M_c \approx 9.2 \times 10^7$ (M$_\odot$), $M \approx 3.7 \times 10^8$ (M$_\odot$) \cite{SchCos14} and $\sigma \approx \sigma_{los} \approx 12$ (km/s) \cite{PasAct18}, combined with the two expressions in Eq.~\ref{E:m0Mcrc}, yield remarkably consistent values of $m_0 \approx 10^{-22}$ (eV/c$^2$).
-More specifically, the first expressions in Eq.~\ref{E:m0Mcrc} predicts $m_0 \approx 7.9\times 10^{-23}$ (eV/c$^2$), consistent with the Schive value of $\sim 10^{-22}$ (eV/c$^2$) then either $\sigma$ or $r_c$ would have change proportionately, as Eq.~\ref{E:RcSigma} indicates that $m_0$ is inversely proportional to both $\sigma$ and $r_c$.
-The colored and dotted lines pertain to predictions obtained assuming $F<1$.
-Note that the red ($F=0.9$) line indicates that $10\%$ of the total mass of Fornax (dSph) consisted of a central black hole, its $r_c$ would only decrease by about $\sim 10^8$ (M$_\odot$) and $\sim 1$ (kpc).
-The latter partial masses are incompatible with the smaller total masses of and $\sim 2\times 10^6$ indicated by closed and open red points, respectively, in Fig.~\ref{F:Expt_Layout}b, obtained assuming equal width stellar and dark matter distributions.
-However, the above partial masses are less than the total masses of $2.3\times 10^8$ and $5.9 \times 10^8$, respectively, obtained assuming $m_0 \approx 10^{22}$ (eV/c$^2$), indicated by the corresponding pink points.
-Thus, the total masses obtained assuming that $m_0 = 10^{-22}$ (eV/c$^2$) are apparently more consistent with the above experimentally derived partial masses within $1$ (kpc).
-However, this too is not a conclusive argument, as the mass estimates shown in Fig.~\ref{F:Expt_Layout}b pertain to the predicted masses of the soliton cores, not the soliton plus any surrounding NFW-like halo, which might make the predicted total masses and experimental partial masses more consistent with each other even if the soliton and stellar widths are the same.
+The Fornax (dSph) galaxy is a good test case for self-gravitating dark matter predictions, as it is nearly entirely composed of dark matter \citep{PasAct18}, and so its soliton shape should be consistent with the above predictions.
+Its observed velocity dispersion, $\sigma \approx \sigma_{\rm{los}} \approx 12$ (km/s) \citep{PasAct18}, and the Schive et al.\ predictions \citep{SchCos14}, $r_c \approx 0.93$\,kpc, $M_c \approx 9.2 \times 10^7$ M$_\odot$, $M \approx 3.7 \times 10^8$ M$_\odot$, combined with the two expressions in Eq.~\ref{E:m0Mcrc}, yield remarkably consistent values of $m_0 \approx 10^{-22}$ eV/c$^2$.
+More specifically, the first expression in Eq.~\ref{E:m0Mcrc} predicts $m_0 \approx 7.9\times 10^{-23}$ eV/c$^2$, consistent with the Schive value of $\sim 8\times 10^{-23}$ eV/c$^2$ \citep{SchCos14}, and the second expression predicts $m_0 \approx 9.9\times 10^{-23}$.
+Moreover, the predicted central dark matter mass density of $\rho_\odot \approx 3\times 10^7$ (M$_\odot$/kpc$^3$), obtained assuming $F=1$ and $m_0 = 1\times 10^{-22}$ eV/c$^2$, is in good agreement with the value of $\rho_\odot \approx 4 \times 10^7$ (M$_\odot$/kpc$^3$) obtained both by Schive et al.\ \citep{SchCos14} (using Eq.~4 in the Supplementary Information) and from the ``best model'' fit to Fornax (dSph) structural and kinematic properties reported by Pascale et al.\ \citep{PasAct18}.
+These agreements confirm the approximate validity of the $\sigma_S \approx \sigma_\ast$ approximation in Eq.~\ref{E:vsSigma}, as well as the self-consistency of the present soliton predictions with those obtained by Schive et al.\ \citep{SchCos14}.
+Additional comparisons with the measured properties of other dSph and UFD galaxies, including predictions obtained when relaxing the assumption that $\sigma_S \approx \sigma_\ast$, are described in Sections~\ref{S:Observational_comparisons} and \ref{S:Discussion} (and the predicted values of $\sigma_S/\sigma_\ast$ obtained using various modeling assumptions are provided in Appendix Tables~\ref{T:optimizem0}-\ref{T:F0}).